 Getting Started

 Fascia is a platform that lets you design, govern, and deploy production backend systems without writing code.
-You describe your business logic through structured specifications, and Fascia handles the rest -- from database schema generation to API deployment -- all running safely inside your own Google Cloud project.
+You describe your business logic through structured specifications, and a deterministic Go executor interprets them directly at runtime — from database setup to API deployment — all inside your own Google Cloud project.

 Fascia is currently in early access.
 Some features described in this guide are under active development.
 Request access to join the early access program.